-The group operates in various geographies and is exposed to foreign exchange risk on its various currency exposures.
+The group's operates in various geographies and is exposed to foreign exchange risk on its various currency exposures.
 The risk of changes in foreign exchange rates relates primarily to the group's operating activities.
+The Group transacts in various currencies but foreign currency risk primarily arises from USD, GBP and EUR.

 The group uses foreign currency forward contract and CCIRS governed by its board approved policy to mitigate its foreign currency risk that are expected to occur within the period for forecasted sales.
 The counterparty for these contracts is generally a reputed scheduled bank.
-The group reports guarterly to a committee of the board, which monitors foreign exchange risks and policies implemented to manage its foreign exchange exposures.
+The group reports quarterly to a committee of the board, which monitors foreign exchange risks and policies implemented to manage its foreign exchange exposures.